How is Sexual Addiction Different from Other Addictions?

 Escalation is the Key Sign for Early Diagnosis

-The National Council on Sexual Addiction and Compulsivity has defined sexual addiction as “engaging in persistent and escalating patterns of sexual behavior acted out despite increasing negative consequences to self and others.”
+The National Council on Sexual Addiction and Compulsivity has defined sexual addiction as “engaging in persistent and escalating patterns of sexual behaviour acted out despite increasing negative consequences to self and others.”

 We know it’s too late if we wait until the consequences occur: